nasa-gcn/gcn.nasa.gov/app/routes/docs.client.samples.md

 GCN strongly encourages the use of multi-order sky maps.
 They utilize a variable resolution, with higher probability regions having higher resolution and lower probability regions being encoded with a lower resolution.
 This is signicantly more efficient than single-resolution HEALPix sky maps with respect to storage footprint and read speed.
 However, interpreting these multi-order sky maps can be more complex.

-### Working with HEALPix Maps

-HEALPix data is distrubuted in standard format with the file extension `.fits.gz`.
-These files are FITS image files and can be utilized with many common FITS tools.
-Typically, the data is stored using the HEALPix projection.

 #### Reading Sky Maps

 Sky maps can be parsed using python; to start, import a handful of packages (note: while this documentation covers the use of `astropy-healpix`, there are several packages that can be used for this purpose; a number of alternatives are listed at the bottom of this page)